Bizzarrini: 1900 GT Europa

 Bizzarrini also managed a scaled-down 5300 GT project.
 Designed for GM-Opel, it was based on the Opel 1900 platform.
 Bizzarrini's proposal was more aggressive and attractive in appearance, like a small 5300 GT.
 The production Opel GT was designed by factory stylists and was less aggressive, but still beautiful.
 Bizzarrini then decided to build the car on his own.
 Around 17 prototypes were completed.
 The car is officially named as the Bizzarrini 1900 GT Europa.
 One of these cars has a barchetta ("little boat") body.
 Some cars are powered by 1.3 L and 1.6 L four-cylinder engines sourced from General Motors, Alfa Romeo and Fiat.
 There is even a highly developed racing version with a SPICA fuel injection system.

 P538S

-Bizzarrini's advanced ideas emerged again with the superb Bizzarrini P538S, P for posteriore, 53 for the 5300 cc Corvette engine, 8 for V8 engine and S for Sportcar.
+Bizzarrini's advanced ideas emerged again with the Bizzarrini P538S, P for posteriore, 53 for the 5300 cc Corvette engine, 8 for V8 engine and S for Sports car.
 The first V-12 car was ordered by American racer Mike Gammino.

 This Barchetta raced in the 1966 Le Mans (DNF) and was even entered in 1967, but did not start (DNQ).
 In 1966, after a spin at the start line, it lasted less than a half an hour and retired due to a cracked oil line.
 During the short race time, the P538 was clocked as one of the fastest cars on the Mulsanne Straight.

-In 1968, Giugiaro rebuilt one of the P538 bodies as the famous Bizzarrini Manta.
+In 1968, Giugiaro rebuilt one of the P538 bodies as the Bizzarrini Manta.
 After some years in Sweden, it was dismantled for an extensive restoration.
 Later featured in various classics car events, it is now in the United States.